Parents/Students » Guidelines and Policies » UCP Information Form

 • Resolves the complaint and completes a written report within 60 calendar days of receipt of the complaint unless extended by written agreement of the complainant.

-• Must advise the complainant of the right to appeal the LEA’s decision to the CDE within 15 calendar days of receiving the decision.
+• Must advise the complainant of the right to appeal the LEA’s Investigation Report to the CDE within 30 calendar days of receiving the report.

 What are the responsibilities of the CDE?

-The UCP authorizes the CDE to process appeals of the LEA’s decision on UCP complaints; or, in certain specified situations, to intervene directly and investigate the allegations in the complaint.
+The UCP authorizes the CDE to process appeals of the LEA’s Investigation Report on UCP complaints; or, in certain specified situations, to intervene directly and investigate the allegations in the complaint.
 The CDE:

 • Refers a complaint to the LEA for resolution when appropriate.